w3f/Grants-Program/README.md

 ### Support

 The scope of our Grants Programs consists of funding and feedback on delivered milestones.
 This means that we do not provide hands-on support as part of a grant, but if you face specific issues during development, we will do our best and try to direct you to the correct resources.
-If this sounds like something you would like however, you may also want to apply to Parity's [Substrate Builders Program](https://www.substrate.io/builders-program/), which provides hands-on technical, ecosystem, and strategical long-term support and access to extensive resources.
 You can find general documentation and more information on Substrate on the [Substrate Developer Hub](https://substrate.dev/), and we encourage you to join the [community](https://substrate.dev/en/community) in order to get help with specific issues or to stay up to date with the most recent developments.

 For questions about the grants program itself, see our [FAQ](docs/faq.md#frequently-asked-questions).